-Native mobile application that allows users to order drinks straight from their phone and skip the line at the busy bar.
-Payment is handled for the bars, meaning the user can keep having fun and wait for the push notification that their drinks are ready to get picked up!
+Native mobile application that allowed users to order drinks straight from their phone and skip the line at the busy bar.
+Payment was handled for the bars, meaning the user could keep having fun and wait for the push notification that their drinks were ready to get picked up!

 This is the 6 Degrees of Wikipedia game ported into its own webapp.
 My first foray into sigle-load webapps with React and AJAX, including server-side rendering of React components.

 Written during Tufts Polyhack, DejaView, was a service that allowed anyone to create private and anonymous photo albums where any user with the access code could upload and view full-resolution photos.
 We reached the finals during the event, producing native Android and iOS applications, a webapp, and a fully-functional backend.

 Part of a semester long project for an mobile development course, this Android application allowed users to anonymously post questions for other users in their area to vote on the answer or solution.

 Widgets and Experiments